-The Pogo Bar is located in the basement of KW and reintroduces the format of the bar of the same name that existed there in the late 1990s and early 2000s.
+The Pogo Bar is located in the basement of KW Institute for Contemporary Art and reintroduces the format of the bar of the same name that existed there in the late 1990s and early 2000s.
 Since 2017, the bar has a weekly program and provides space for performances, readings, interventions, film screenings, and conversations.

-Alongside its exhibition program, KW is continuously pushing beyond the confines of the physical building through its commissioning program.
+Alongside its exhibition program, KW Institute for Contemporary Art is continuously pushing beyond the confines of the physical building through its commissioning program.
 These commissions are produced in order to present a different temporality and dedication to art production, in which the environment and architecture of both institutions—KW and the Berlin Biennale for Contemporary Art—is challenged.

-REALTY is a program hosted by the KW and the Sommerakademie Paul Klee, among others.
+REALTY is a program hosted by the KW Institute for Contemporary Art and the Sommerakademie Paul Klee, among others.
 It promotes strategies to overcome contemporary art’s complicity with gentrification and aims to understand how the newfound traction of contemporary art can be used to maximum effect, here and now.